GuillaumeMougeot/DogFaceNet/README.md

 ### GAN

 The Generative Adverserial Network created by NVIDIA in https://github.com/tkarras/progressive_growing_of_gans gives the best results on our dataset.
-Here follows results obtained using a single GPU (a GTX1080) during a day on the dataset:
+Here follows the results obtained using a single GPU (a GTX1080) during a day of training on the dataset:

 ![picture alt](https://github.com/GuillaumeMougeot/DogFaceNet/blob/master/images/gan.png)